hashxim/hconMD/Work_MD/UK Funds.md

 ### Broker goes bust

 The same thing as above – your shares are held by a custodian or ring-fenced and will just be transferred to a new broker.
-If they are missing for some reason, then **you are covered up to £50,000.**
+If they are missing for some reason, then **you are covered up to £50,000.** HTML

-Markdown
-: Definition
+*[HTML]: Hypertext Markup Language
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc1MDcxMjI1OSwxNDg1MDQ2NzUzLDE3OD
-UxMjIzMSwtMjAxNDE2OTM1OCwtMjExNzY0ODAyMSwtMTc2MDQz
-NzY0OF19
+eyJoaXN0b3J5IjpbMjk0NTU4MDUwLDE0ODUwNDY3NTMsMTc4NT
+EyMjMxLC0yMDE0MTY5MzU4LC0yMTE3NjQ4MDIxLC0xNzYwNDM3
+NjQ4XX0=
 -->